Sharp says not considering LCD spin-off as banks seek overhaul

 Sankei's report followed other media coverage on expected changes at Sharp, including a possible exit from North American TV manufacturing, in return for a bailout by banks.
 Sharp will likely cut 12 percent of its workforce in a global restructuring expected to cost more than $1.7 billion, a person familiar with the plan told Reuters on Thursday.

-Sharp Chief Executive Kozo Takahashi has been negotiating terms of a rescue plan with the Bank of Tokyo-Mitsubishi UFJ, part of Mitsubishi UFJ Financial Group, and Mizuho Financial Group's Mizuho Bank.
+Sharp Chief Executive Kozo Takahashi has been negotiating terms of a rescue plan with the Bank of Tokyo-Mitsubishi UFJ, part of Mitsubishi UFJ Financial Group (8306.T), and Mizuho Financial Group's (8411.T) Mizuho Bank.
 It would be its second major bailout since 2012, and comes after the company last month warned of its third annual loss in four years.
-(Reporting by Ritsuko Ando; Editing by Kenneth Maxwell)